jawsh207/Podium/README.md

 No external dependencies apart from a database (or just use SQLite!).
 Simply download the binary + assets (or Docker container), and run.

-GoToSocial plays nice with lower-powered machines like Raspberry Pi, old laptops and tiny $5/month VPSes.
+Podium plays nice with lower-powered machines like Raspberry Pi, old laptops and tiny $5/month VPSes.

 ### Safety + security features

 - Built-in, automatic support for secure HTTPS with [Let's Encrypt](https://letsencrypt.org/).
 - Strict privacy enforcement for posts and strict blocking logic.
 - Import and export allow lists and deny lists.
 Subscribe to community-created block lists (think Ad blocker, but for federation!).
-- HTTP signature authentication: GoToSocial requires [HTTP Signatures](https://tools.ietf.org/id/draft-cavage-http-signatures-01.html) when sending and receiving messages, to ensure that your messages can't be tampered with and your identity can't be forged.
+- HTTP signature authentication: Podium requires [HTTP Signatures](https://tools.ietf.org/id/draft-cavage-http-signatures-01.html) when sending and receiving messages, to ensure that your messages can't be tampered with and your identity can't be forged.

 ### Various federation modes

-GoToSocial doesn't apply a one-size-fits-all approach to federation.
+Podium doesn't apply a one-size-fits-all approach to federation.
 Who your server federates with should be up to you.

 - 'Normal' federation; discover new servers.
 - *Allow list*-only federation; choose which servers you talk to.